adultdate/filament-calendar/README.md

 - The second format ('class-2' => true) is useful for conditional classes based on dynamic conditions.

 #### Customizing the display
 By default, events are rendered as `blocks`.
 This is when the display is set to `auto`, which it is by default.
-You can also change the calendar to be rendered as a background calendar, which then fills the whole date cell.
-To do so, you can set `display` to `background` on the calendar:
+You can also change the filament-calendar to be rendered as a background filament-calendar, which then fills the whole date cell.
+To do so, you can set `display` to `background` on the filament-calendar:

 This doesn't always work though, it only works on all day events and in specific views.
-If the `background` calendar is unsupported, the calendar will not be rendered at all.
+If the `background` filament-calendar is unsupported, the filament-calendar will not be rendered at all.

 ```php
 CalendarEvent::make()